All 32 Bands that Performed at Woodstock

 16. Mountain

-The rock band Mountain was playing only its fourth live gig when it performed 13 songs at Woodstock, including "Stormy Monday," "Waiting to Take You Away," and "Theme for an Imaginary Western."
-Mountain broke up and re-formed a number of times after Woodstock and is currently back together and performing, but without founding member Felix Pappalardi, who was shot and killed by his wife on April 17, 1983.
+The rock band Mountain was playing only its fourth live gig when it performed 13 songs at Woodstock, including "Stormy Monday," "Waiting to Take You Away" and "Theme for an Imaginary Western."
+Mountain broke up and re-formed a number of times after Woodstock and is currently back together and performing, but without founding member Felix Pappalardi, who was shot and killed by his wife April 17, 1983.

-19. The Grateful Dead
+17. The Grateful Dead

 The Grateful Dead continued to tour regularly for its "Deadhead" followers until Jerry Garcia died in August 1995.
 The remaining members disbanded, but later reunited to form The Other Ones and in 2003 renamed themselves The Dead.
+Now they tour as Dead & Company.

-20. Creedence Clearwater Revival
+18. Creedence Clearwater Revival

-Heavily influenced by the swamp blues music that came out of Louisiana in the late '1950s and early '60s, Creedence Clearwater Revival formed in the San Francisco Bay area in 1959.
+Heavily influenced by the swamp blues music that came out of Louisiana in the late '50s and early '60s, Creedence Clearwater Revival formed in the San Francisco Bay area in 1959.
 They hit their peak in early 1969, just in time for Woodstock.

 At the festival, they performed an 11-song set that included "Bad Moon Rising" and "Proud Mary."
 Their performance was not included in the Woodstock film or album, apparently because lead singer John Fogerty didn't like their performance.
 CCR broke up in 1972, but Fogerty emerged as a solo artist in the mid-1980s and continues to record and tour.